Helmlab: A Two-Space Family of Analytical, Data-Driven Color Spaces for UI Design Systems: The Helmlab Color Space Family

 Because the correction is applied \emph{after} all nonlinear stages, it accounts for every distortion in the pipeline.
-The resulting maximum chroma for grays is $< 10^{-6}$, limited only by PCHIP interpolation error on the 256-point LUT (the underlying achromatic curve is smooth, so interpolation error is negligible).
+The resulting maximum chroma for grays is $< 10^{-5}$ across the 21-step ramp, with a worst-case residual of $\approx 3\!\times\!10^{-5}$ at very dark grays ($L\!<\!0.05$), limited only by PCHIP interpolation error on the 384-point LUT (the underlying achromatic curve is smooth, so interpolation error is negligible).
+The clamped extrapolation beyond $L_\mathrm{peak}$ is what allows extreme P3 magenta and Rec.\,2020 reds to round-trip without NaN propagation in the inverse PCHIP.

 \paragraph{Stage 11: Rigid rotation ($\varphi$).} A uniform rotation of the $(a,b)$ plane by angle $\varphi$:

 This is an isometry: it preserves $\Delta a^2 + \Delta b^2$ for any pair, and therefore preserves the distance metric exactly (\Cref{sec:rotation-proof}).
 The rotation angle $\varphi = -28.2$\textdegree\ is chosen to minimize the maximum hue-angle error across sRGB primaries and secondaries.